1502shivam-singh/Leetcoding/Find the town judge/Readme.md

 In a town, there are N people labelled from 1 to N.  There is a rumor that one of these people is secretly the town judge.

-If the town judge exists, then:
+If the town judge exists, then:<br>

 The town judge trusts nobody.<br>
 Everybody (except for the town judge) trusts the town judge.<br>